 Health workers reported being locked out of their systems and seeing messages demanding ransom payments to regain access.
 NHS England described the incident as a “ransomware” attack.

 At least 16 organizations connected to the National Health Service in England and an unknown number in Scotland reported being affected.
-"The investigation is at an early stage but we believe the malware variant is Wanna Decryptor," officials at NHS Digital said in a statement.

 “At this stage, we do not have any evidence that patient data has been accessed.
 We will continue to work with affected (organizations) to confirm this.”